 If we register feed characteristics, is it necessary to register feed energy class?

 If the reply to question no 2 is yes, which are the energy classes?

+Basically I think we shouldn’t go too deep.
+This field is already a fiels for a huge research, and to be reliable it needs reliable data which, as I mentioned above we can rarely receive it from feed producers (at least in our case).
+I would have leave it to Fat and Protein % / feed “name” and practically a farm level, since only the farm / company will know the name and can tie it to feed’s real quality.

-For the mesh size, are we going to use the mesh size or total surface open (what is the meaning of total surface open?)
+For the mesh size, are we going to use the mesh size or total surface open (what is the meaning of total surface open?) we measure the net by mesh size, which I belive most growers dose.

 What are the exact parameters to be registered for net holes.
 Are number, size, depth necessary?
+It could be escribe as “many holes”, “many big holes”, “some medium holes” etc. (could perform something like 5-7 rephrases to describe that).

 How the tidal is measured / registered?
 Is it a time value?
 Is it one value per day or multiple ones?
+Tidal wave runs twice a day and changes at the daytime, according to place on earth.
+Actually there are tidal tables for (almost) every place on earth, data can be taken from there.
+The values are time/hight, but I think the more important will be something like “tide goes up/time” and “tide goes down/time”.
+That should make the biggest effect of the oxygen behavior.

-Does it make sense to register in sampling transactions the CV or standard deviation
+Does it make sense to register in sampling transactions the CV or standard deviation yes, as long as it is easy to calculate it.
+It can give some idea of fish distribution during grow-out, and I believe that also it will give a prediction for survival if it registered right after stocking.

 What is the “Assessment” attribute?
 What are the possible values?
+Actually I don’t use it, I think it could be an assessment of general impression of the cage, therefore – free text…

 Is there anything missing from the daily dataset?
 Shall the additional attributes provided by Mr. Anastasiadis be included in the datasets?
+As for the additional attributes – there are important, I think that they should be in as a “batch attribute” if possible.

 Regarding the decision making